google/googleapis.dart/generated/googleapis/README.md

 #### Business Profile Performance API - `businessprofileperformance.v1`

 The Business Profile Performance API allows merchants to fetch performance reports about their business profile on Google.
+Note - If you have a quota of 0 after enabling the API, please request for GBP API access.

 - [Documentation](https://developers.google.com/my-business/)
 - [API details](https://pub.dev/documentation/googleapis/9.2.0/businessprofileperformance.v1/businessprofileperformance.v1-library.html)